Installation

 • PHP 7.4 or newer.

-• Administrator access to WordPress.
+• Administrator access.

 • upload_max_filesize